How to Apply

 All MA; MRes; MPhil; PhD applicants in the School of History must consult with the relevant course co-ordinator/prospective supervisor prior to application to discuss/confirm their proposed research area and to nominate their supervisor.
 Contact details and research areas of all staff are available on our website under ‘Staff’.

 MRes/MPhil/PhD applicants must nominate a supervisor and submit a typed proposal with their online application.
 The proposal consists of 1,500-2,000 words of the proposed research area, which should include, as far as possible, aims, objectives, research questions and an outline of the literature and pertinent sources.
-In order to do this intending candidates must consult with the relevant staff member/supervisor prior to submitting their PAC application form and proposal.
+In order to do this, intending candidates must consult with the relevant staff member/supervisor prior to submitting their application form and proposal.
 Your application will not be accepted unless the proposal is included.
+Contact details and research areas of all staff are available here

 For full details of the MRes (Masters in Research) procedure go here.